 The speakers are B & O brand, and they can get really loud.
 I would have to say, they are better quality than the speakers on my old desktop.
 You’re not going to get a booming bass or anything, but I can get good sound quality while watching movies.
 There is a built-in webcam and mic.
 They work okay, I think, but while I was having a Zoom party with my friends due to the Coronavirus, I was having a hard time connecting through my laptop.
 My phone did much better.
 That could be a wi-fi problem, and not a computer problem, but I might have to try it again closer to my router.
 I’ll have to say that Zoom isn’t as cool on this device as it could be on a Windows computer.
 Missing out on the fun features like backgrounds and filters.

 I do like that the Chromebook hooks up to my phone.
 I can’t play all the games I can on my phone for whatever reason, but I’d rather play those on my phone anyway.

-Again, the big motivation to get this laptop was price range.
+Again, the big motivation to get this laptop was price range, and it can be found on the HP store.
 I bought it on sale, and see a wide range of prices- currently $389 on WalMart.com.
 This computer was purchased by us for my own purposes, and the review is not compensated by HP, though we hope they will send us product to review in the future.